 BoardEx–DIME Crosswalk

 In my paper “The Political Transformation of Corporate America, 2001–2022” (available here), I use supervised machine learning to merge two widely used datasets: BoardEx, which contains data on corporate directors an executives, and the Database on Ideology, Money in Politics, and Elections (DIME), which contains data on campaign contributions and ideology scores for campaign donors in the United States.
 I have made the crosswalk linking these two databases freely available for anyone to use.
+The latest version links to v4 of DIME and runs through the end of 2024.

 You can download the crosswalk here.

-If you use the crosswalk, please cite: Steel, Reilly S. 2024.
-"The Political Transformation of Corporate America, 2001-2022."
-Columbia Law and Economics Working Paper No. 4974868.
-URL: https://ssrn.com/abstract=4974868.
+If you use the crosswalk, please cite: Steel, Reilly S. 2025.
+"The Political Transformation of Corporate America, 2001–2022."
+American Political Science Review.

 I’d love to hear about how you’re using the data, so please feel free to shoot me a note and let me know!